 Pellestrina is a small Venetian Island found between the island of Lido di Venezia and Chioggia.
 It’s a quaint island known for its picturesque villages, traditional fishing, and long sandy beaches.

-- Filled with colorful houses, narrow streets, and small churches, the island is worth a peek.
+It’s only about 11 kilometers long and 200 meters wide and is a peaceful place, with little traffic and few visitors.
+Filled with colorful houses, narrow streets, and small churches, the island is a hidden gem that is well worth a peek.

 Plus Pellestrina is the spot to go for seafood lovers.
 Still known for its traditional fishing industry, visitors can watch fishermen at work and sample some of the local catch, fresh off the boat.
 If Lido di Venezia gets a bit crowded, you can hop over to Pellestrina for another sandy beach stop.